Course Offering Information

 How do I register for classes?

-During pre-registration you can use e-Reg!
+During pre-registration and open add/drop periods you can use e-Reg!
 Click here to learn how.
-During add/drop you must fill out the proper form and file it with the Office of the Registrar.
 Note that courses requiring permission cannot be registered using e-Reg - these courses must be registered in the Office of the Registrar with the correct form.

 How do I view course descriptions or pre-requisites?